As a pastor-/preacher-in-training, I really enjoy taking

 Now you're sitting here in this [dang] corner

-Looking through all your thoughts and looking over your shoulder
+Looking through all your thoughts and looking over your

 The second verse continues the story.
 It says: